idanai/card-deck-inspiration-alternative/README.md

 # Wild Cards - Inspiration Alternative
-When a player does something very cool or heroic, instead of giving them Inspiration, reward them with a random draw from a standard deck of cards.
+When a player does something very cool or heroic, instead of giving them Inspiration, reward them with a random draw from a standard deck of cards[^1].
+[^1]: A deck with 54 cards, where all cards, except the two Jokers, have a suit (♠♥♣♦) and a value (numeral [2 to 10], Jack, Queen, King, or Ace).

 That player gets to keep the card until they decide to spend it or until the current adventure is resolved.
-A player can't hold more than two cards, and if they gain a card while holding two, the GM gets the card to spend.
+A player can't hold more than two cards, and if they gain a card while holding two, they must gift one of the three to the GM.

 When the GM does something very cool or funny, the players can decide to reward the GM with a card, which they can give to any character they want.

 When a player decides to spend the card, they get a benefit corresponding to the card’s suit and number:

+When a card is spent, put it in the pile of spent cards.
+Add the pile of spent cards back into the pile of unspent cards either when the current adventure is resolved, or when the pile of unspent cards is empty.

 ## Numerals [2 to 10] (66.67%)
 ||||
 |:-:|:-:|-|
 ♠|Spade|add half the number rounded up to a skill/ability check.
 ♥|Heart|regain half the number rounded up in HP (unless HP = 0).
-♣|Club|add the half the number rounded up to a damage roll.
+♣|Club|add half the number rounded up to a damage roll.
-♦|Diamond|the player finds double the number in gold pieces.
+♦|Diamond|find double the number in gold pieces.

 ## Court (22.22%)
 ### Jack